 The Connecticut Office of Higher Education is responsible for quality review of independent colleges located in Connecticut.
-If you believe that the University or the Dr. Susan L. Davis, R.N., & Richard J. Henley College of Nursing (DHCON) has not fulfilled its promises, you may file a complaint with the Office of Higher Education by visiting their website.
+If you believe that the University or the Dr. Susan L. Davis, R.N., & Richard J. Henley College of Nursing (DHCON) has not fulfilled its promises, you may file a complaint with the Office of Higher Education: